dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 include /var/www/nginx/*
 ```

-This instructs nginx to include all files in the `/var/www/nginx` directory, which allows us to leave the rest of this file alone.
+This instructs nginx to include all files in the `/var/www/nginx` directory, allowing us to leave the rest of this file alone.

 Create said directory and in it, create a file called `nginx.conf` that will
 contain our global configuration (across all sites).